Can you earn money while in Kenya?

 Does that mean you plan on not coming back?

 Yes, even those working in the humanitarian field need a break!
-Every year the Creans undertake a speaking tour to raise funds for projects.
-They intend to be back in Australia every 18 months.
+Most years the Creans undertake a speaking tour to raise funds for projects.
+It usually takes place in the US, New Zealand or Australia.
+They have 4 grandchildren so try and work it around school holidays.

 Where do you live?